CraigChamberlain/moon-data/README.md

   - new-moon-data _/api/new-moon-data/{year}[/index.json]_
   - lunar-solar-calendar _/api/lunar-solar-calendar/{year}[/index.json]_

-Data can be served at {year} directory or optionaly at {year}/index.json.
+Data can be served at {year} directory or optionally at {year}/index.json.
 Adding the index.json will negate a 301 redirect to increase the speed of request and may be required if your client does not support redirects.

 ## Date Range